nanoc/nanoc.app/content/install.md

 Instructions For The Impatient
 -----------------------------

-Install nanoc using Rubygems, like this:
+Install nanoc using RubyGems, like this:

 <pre title="Installing nanoc"><span class="prompt">%</span> <kbd>gem install nanoc</kbd></pre>